sylodev/documentation/docs/tags/responder.md

 You should use this whenever sending error messages.

-## `{responder.send return_id=false}`
+## `{responder.send return_id=false ignore_interaction=false}`

 Send the message immediately.
-This will automatically call `{responder.reset}` if the message is sent successfully. `return_id` can be used to get the output message ID.
-Calling this is optional, once execution is over and there is a configured responder it will be sent automatically.
+This will automatically call `{responder.reset}` if the message is sent successfully.

+`return_id` can be used to get the output message ID. **return_id does not work when replying to an interaction**.
+Discord does not give us message data when we send an interaction, however because the responder will assume you mean the context interaction, leaving out the ID should do effectively the same thing.

+`ignore_interaction` can be set to have the responder ignore the context interaction and reply with a regular message in the context channel. **The interaction still needs a reply or it will be marked as failed**, you should only use this to send off a separate message.

+If the responder is configured when the script finishes, it will be sent automatically.
+This means you probably don't need `{responder.send}` unless you're sending multiple messages.

 ## `{responder.edit;message}`